Share this:

 Relive music from the early 2000s at the Cincinnati Friday Flow Series!

-Washington Park’s free R&B series Friday Flow returns with 13 weeks of exciting summer entertainment.
-Concerts are from 6 p.m. to 10 p.m. at Washington Park’s main stage on the civic lawn.
+Washington Park’s free R&B series Friday Flow returns with exciting summer entertainment.
+DJ starts at 6 p.m., a House Band starts at 7:30 p.m., and the Headliner starts at 9 p.m. at Washington Park’s main stage on the civic lawn.
 The popular series remains Washington Park’s highest-attended music event, drawing approximately 2,500 patrons each night.

 Friday Flow aims to showcase the top R&B artists and groups in the business.
 A new local or national artist or group is featured every Friday.
 The series is a fantastic chance to learn about new musicians and enjoy old favorites’ sounds.